Marketplace Submission Guidelines

 2.2.10.
 Use existing CSS classes as much as possible to ensure compatibility with custom themes.

 2.2.11.
-New versions of resources must have an incremented long version and human version number where applicable (Applications/Plugins/Themes/Languages)
+New versions of resources must have an incremented long version and human version number where applicable (Applications/Plugins/Themes/Languages).
+The only exception is where the compatibility field is being updated for a new version and the resource has not changed.

 Review by IPS